Saniyagupte/BuzzChat/README.md

 # Real-Time Chat Application

 This is a real-time chat application built using **Node.js**, **Express.js**, and **Socket.IO**.
 It allows users to join chat rooms, send messages, and see other participants in the room.
+I developed this application while learning about **sockets** and real-time communication.

 ## Features